Mamiglia/Requester-Bot/Definitions.md

 type3 = public group
 type4 = channel

-Set a new admin by typing "/newadmin YOURPASSWORD" (set a password on line 163) -
+Set a new admin by typing "/newadmin YOURPASSWORD" (set a password in the langEN.json file at line 84) -

 The bots divide the request action in different stages: